huangyanzhou163/tmp/README.md

 Evaluation script: projects/convai2/Vsmn/eval_hits.py

 # How to Run
-Once you have downloaded Vsmn.zip, prepare4eval.sh and data.zip, you should copy these three files in to your ParlAI directory like this:
+Once you have downloaded Vsmn.zip, prepare4eval.sh, data.tar.gz0, data.tar.gz1 and data.tar.gz2, you should copy these three files in to your ParlAI directory like this:

 ParlAI